 Role / Benefits

 Without potassium, cells can no longer generate energy and die.
-That is why potassium has the most important roles in the neuromuscular system: it controls the functioning of nerves and muscle contraction.
+That is why it has the most important roles in the neuromuscular system: it controls the functioning of nerves and muscle contraction.

-At the same time, potassium has the role of regulating blood pressure, but also body weight, because it extracts sodium from cells, which reduces the volume of fluids in the body.
+At the same time, it has the role of regulating blood pressure, but also body weight, because it extracts sodium from cells, which reduces the volume of fluids in the body.

 Helps prevent stroke.